joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 #### Create Get-VM script

 One of the features of WebJEA is the ability to run scripts on page load.
-So, we will get the current Power State of our Azure VMs, in the WebJEA scripts directory to create a new PS1 file called: Get-VM.ps1.
+So, we will get the current Power State of our Azure VMs, in the **WebJEA scripts directory** to create a new PS1 file called: **Get-VM.ps1**.

 Add the following script to it: